Music: Music Composition, MMUS

 Applicants to choral music, instrumental conducting (wind band or orchestra), jazz performance, piano pedagogy, performance and literature, and vocal accompanying and coaching must pass a qualifying audition for their major area or submit satisfactory recordings.
 Applicants in musicology and composition must present writings or other evidence of their ability to pursue work at the graduate level.
 The Graduate Record Examination (GRE) is not required.

-Prerequisite for admission to the Artist Diploma is a master's degree in music performance.
+A prerequisite for admission to the Artist Diploma is a bachelor's degree in music performance.

 Requirements for admission to the Master of Music in Education (MME) are:

 - Undergraduate degree in music education from an accredited institution;

 - An overall grade average for the last 60 credit hours of undergraduate work of at least 3.0 (on a 4.0 scale).
 The grade average for Music Education and Education courses, when averaged separately, must also be at least 3.0 (on a 4.0 scale);

 - Recommendations from three individuals who can discuss the applicant’s musicianship, ability to undertake graduate level study, and teaching ability/potential.

 - The Graduate Record Exam (GRE) is not required for application to the MME, nor do MME students take placement tests in music theory or music history.

 - recommendation from a principal or supervisor who speaks primarily to the quality of the applicants teaching experience;